Included inXLSTAT-Base XLSTAT-Sensory XLSTAT-Marketing XLSTAT-Forecast XLSTAT-Biomed XLSTAT-Ecology XLSTAT-Psy XLSTAT-Quality XLSTAT-Premium

 Setting up a k-means clustering

-Once XLSTAT is activated, select the XLSTAT / Analyzing data / k-means clustering command, or click on the corresponding button of the Analyzing data toolbar (see below).
+Once XLSTAT is activated, go to XLSTAT / Analyzing data / k-means clustering.

 Once you've clicked the button, the k-means clustering dialog box appears.
 Then select the data on the Excel sheet with the mouse.